Table of Contents

 A simple answer would be to say that stick insects cannot change color, but it is neither as simple nor as straightforward as that.
 Most stick insects are indeed unable to change their color at will, but there are some species able to do so gradually, blending in perfectly with their natural habitat.

-For more advice and information on keeping and looking after stick insects, check out my ebook on Amazon click hereOpens in a new tab. (opens in a new tab).
+For more advice and information on keeping and looking after stick insects, check out my ebook on Amazon click here (opens in a new tab).

 The True Colors of a Stick Insects

-Being delicate nocturnal creatures, stick insectsOpens in a new tab. are really good at camouflaging.
+Being delicate nocturnal creatures, stick insects are really good at camouflaging.
 They have an amazing ability that allows them to blend perfectly with their surroundings, making them almost invisible to any predators.
 Stick insects make use of various clever disguise techniques, though intentional change of color is not one of them.
 The natural color of a stick insect will, for the most part, match the natural color of its immediate surroundings or its everyday habitat.
 For instance, stick insects that live predominantly on trees will resemble twigs and small branches and be mostly brown-grey in color, much like the natural bark color of the trees they inhabit.

 Those stick insect species that live higher up in trees where the foliage is, or else live on leafy green plants lower down, are obviously green colored in order to blend in with the natural greenish color of leaves.
 As always, there are exceptions to the rule and some stick insects are brightly colored or display colorful stripes contrasting to their otherwise inconspicuous color scheme.